Skip to content

 openclaw gateway

-With both processes running, the gateway should be reachable from Carabase.
-Test it directly:
+With both processes running, test the gateway directly:

 Terminal window